geoadmin/3d-forge/README.md

     make all

-## Create the database and import the shapefiles in the DB
+## Create the database, user and import the shapefiles in the DB

-    make createdb populate
+    make create populate

 ## Test a tile generated in S3